biniyamyohannes/website/_posts/2025-08-26-mlflow-infra-bootstrapping.md

 - **Postgres**: backend database for MLflow metadata.
 - **S3**: object storage for artifacts.

-All components are defined in [compose.yaml](https://github.com/biniyamyohannes/mlops-mlflow-infra/blob/main/compose.yaml).
+All components are defined in the [compose.yaml](https://github.com/biniyamyohannes/mlops-mlflow-infra/blob/main/compose.yaml) file.
 The environment can be started with a single command:

 ```bash
 docker compose up -d